-Five meters below the ocean surface outside of Lindesnes in Southern Norway, the Snøhetta-designed gourmet restaurant Under is preparing for its opening in March 2019.
+Five meters below the ocean surface outside of Lindesnes in Southern Norway, the Snøhetta-designed gourmet restaurant Under is one of the world´s most unique attractions.

 Published: 12 October 2018

-At Båly in Spangereid, all the way down south in Norway, a unique structure is taking shape.
+At Båly in Spangereid, all the way down south in Norway, a unique structure awaits for you.
 Although there are other places where you can enjoy food underwater, they look more like aquariums compared to the restaurant Under.

 Offering accommodation for up to 100 guests in an area of about 500 square meters (5,300 square feet), it is the world’s largest of its kind.
-Striking architecture, beautiful interior and food expected to be on the highest level has made Under an international sensation well before opening.
-More than 4000 bookings had already been made as the lower part of the was placed at the bottom of the Skagerrak sea in July.
+Striking architecture, beautiful interior and food expected to be on the highest level has made Under an international sensation.

 Under is – like several other spectacular buildings – designed by the Norwegian architect office Snøhetta.